How to start a business in Texas

 Set up your business finances

-Getting your finances in order from the start helps you track profitability and stay compliant.
-Here's what to set up.
+Getting your finances in order from the start helps you track profitability, stay compliant, and make confident decisions as your business grows.

 Open a business bank account

-A business bank account separates your personal and business finances, making it easier to track profitability, simplify tax filing, and protect your personal assets.
+A business bank account separates your personal and business finances.
+This makes it easier to track profitability, simplify tax filing, and protect your personal assets.

 - Government-issued ID